MonroeGordon/BlueSkyLib/algorithms/README.md

 Contains a class for predicting class labels or target values using the K-nearest neighbors algorithm.

 Details:
-- **KNearestNeighbor**: Class containing functions for predicting class labels or target values.
+- **KNN**: Class containing functions for predicting class labels or target values.
   - _Predict_: Predicts class labels for the test data after training on the training data.
   - _Regression_: Predicts target values for the test data after training on the training data.
   - _Find Optimal K_: Finds the best K value using cross-validation on the dataset.

+### Linear Discriminant Analysis (lda.py)
+Contains a class for performing linear discriminant analysis on an input feature matrix.

+Details:
+- **LDA**: Class containing functions for finding the mean vectors for each class, and for computing between-class and within-class scatter matrices.
+  - _Between Class Scatter_: Computes the between-class scatter matrix of the input feature matrix and class labels, using the computed mean vectors for each class.
+  - _Means_: Computes the mean vectors for each class.
+  - _Within Class Scatter_: Computes the within-class scatter matrix of the input feature matrix and class labels, using the computed mean vectors for each class.